Welcome to Waynesburg University!

-His territory includes: Eastern Pennsylvania and Northeast Region
+His territory includes: Westmoreland County, Eastern Pennsylvania, the Northeast Region and Texas

 Kari Calvario – Admissions Counselor

 Kari is a 2009 Waynesburg graduate with a B.A. in English Literature.
 She journeyed a little further down I-79 for graduate school and completed her MEd. at West Virginia Wesleyan College.
 Kari lives in Carnegie with her husband, Anthony.